city028/filehash/README.md

 When you need to restore you take the file, take the hash and compare, if equal the seed phrase generated should be the same (This needs to be tested).

-PLEASE DO YOUR OWN RESEARCH AND REVIEW THIS PROGRAMME BEFORE YOU COMMIT TO ANYTHING!
+PLEASE DO YOUR OWN RESEARCH AND REVIEW THIS PROGRAM BEFORE YOU COMMIT TO ANYTHING!